-Perhaps the most common of the Jeep fire engines was the CJ-2A conversion done for Willys-Overland by a number of manufacturers from 1946-49.
-Many of them survive in private collections, museums, and even still in service.
+Perhaps the most common of the Jeep fire engines was the CJ-2A conversion done from 1946-49 for Willys-Overland by various manufacturers, particularly Howe Fire Apparatus of Anderson, Indiana.
+Many survive in private collections, museums, and even still in service.

+This pretty original CJ-2A is used by the Aqua Jesters clown club, who have been entertaining crowds in Minneapolis since 1946.
 Darlyne Erickson of the Aqua Jesters told us, "The story goes that a few of the guys drove to wherever these Jeeps were made and picked it up new and drove it back to Minneapolis.
-We have the new sales brochures somewhere.
 It's only used in the summer in parades and stored throughout the winter.
 It's been repainted and actually runs great... almost.
 The other day it died on us, and hopefully we'll get it up and running soon."

 A restored 1948 Howe conversion with Barton single stage 500 GPM pump is on display at the Hall of Flame Museum of Firefighting in Phoenix, Arizona.
 It was apparently originally purchased by a private farm in Wisconsin.